resheku/my-awesome/README.md

 - [santinic/pampy](https://github.com/santinic/pampy) - Pampy: The Pattern Matching for Python you always dreamed of.
 - [satwikkansal/wtfpython](https://github.com/satwikkansal/wtfpython) - What the f*ck Python? 😱
 - [saulpw/visidata](https://github.com/saulpw/visidata) - A terminal spreadsheet multitool for discovering and arranging data
-- [schemathesis/schemathesis](https://github.com/schemathesis/schemathesis) - A modern API testing tool for web applications built with Open API and GraphQL specifications.
+- [schemathesis/schemathesis](https://github.com/schemathesis/schemathesis) - Run thousands of test scenarios based on your API specification and always be sure your API works as expected.
 - [sclabs/treeshaker](https://github.com/sclabs/treeshaker) - A tree-shaking tool for Python.
 - [scrapinghub/splash](https://github.com/scrapinghub/splash) - Lightweight, scriptable browser as a service with an HTTP API
 - [screetsec/BruteSploit](https://github.com/screetsec/BruteSploit) - BruteSploit is a collection of method for automated Generate, Bruteforce and Manipulation wordlist with interactive shell.
 That can be used during a penetration test to enumerate and maybe can be used in CTF for manipulation,combine,transform and permutation some words or file text :p